JoaoLopesF/SerialDebug/README.md

 or call a function, in runtime, using serial monitor or SerialDebugApp.

 [![randomnerdtutorials](http://joaolopesf.net/images/serialdebugapp/Serial-debug-app.jpg)](https://randomnerdtutorials.com/serialdebug-library-arduino-ide/)
-_Note: This image is from the tutorial for this library at [randomnerdtutorials.com](https://randomnerdtutorials.com/serialdebug-library-arduino-ide/)_
+_Note: This image is from the tutorial for this library at [randomnerdtutorials.com](https://randomnerdtutorials.com/serialdebug-library-arduino-ide/) - Image by Sara Santos_
 ## Contents

 - [About](#about)